fatih/vim-go/README.md

 The full documentation can be found at [doc/vim-go.txt](doc/vim-go.txt).
 You can display it from within Vim with `:help vim-go`.

-You may have to generate the plugin's
+Depending on your installation method, you may have to generate the plugin's [`help tags`](http://vimhelp.appspot.com/helphelp.txt.html#%3Ahelptags) manually (e.g. `:helptags ALL`).
-[`help tags`](http://vimhelp.appspot.com/helphelp.txt.html#%3Ahelptags)
-manually (e.g. `:helptags ALL`) depending on your installation method.

 We also have an [official vim-go tutorial](https://github.com/fatih/vim-go-tutorial).